Cybeni/og-docs/docs/api-docs/full-game-specific-guide/blackjack.md

 #### Notes on split hands
 - When a split is triggered, The player's hand is split into 2 hands. **The original hand will not exist in the state anymore**.
 It will be replaced by 2 split hands.
-The `GameUpdate` will show the two new `playerHands`.
+The `RoundUpdate` will show the two new `playerHands`.
 So from the above you can see that the original hand's cards were: `{"value": 10,"suit": 2,"index": 9}`  & ` {"value": 10, "suit": 1, "index": 9},`
 - If the player splits hand `0`, the 2 new hand indices will be `0`, & `1` I.e. **hand `0` was replaced with one of the split hands**.
 This keeps on going the same way if **multiple splits** are allowed.
 Ex: if the user splits hand `1` then the 2 new hands will be `1` & `2`.
 Currently, the player can split only once  (2 total hands).
 After which the backend will no longer send `Split` in `nextActions`
 - The backend will always send back an update telling the frontend which hand index is to play next, **starting form highest hand index down to `0`** (playing right to left)